GabriellaSassoli/QuantexaExercise/README.md

 - question2Solution
 - question3Solution

-Please note that if an error happens reading a file the programme will termite.
+Please note that if an error happens reading an input file the programme will throw and exception and terminate.
+This was a design decision I made on the assumption that if the file was incorrect for some reason we wouldn't want to calculate the answers as the results wouldn't be as expected.
+If there was a requirement to ignore incorrect lines this could also easily be achieved by simply ignoring the line that we failed to parse.

+The output wasn't rounded since no requirements were specified.